fizwidget/fizwidget.github.io/source/_posts/2014-07-03-implicit-futures-in-ruby.markdown

 other_stuff

-result = a + (b * c)
+result = a.xyz(b + c)
 ```

 We perform one or more time-consuming operations, potentially do something else, then use the results of the operations.

 In the code above, the time-consuming operations are executed sequentially.
-This results in very poor performance (the CPU might be forced to sit idle while a network request completes for example).
+This can result in very poor performance (e.g. CPU might be forced to sit idle while a network request completes).
 Also, the call to `other_stuff` won't begin running until all three of the previous calls have finished, even though it doesn't depend on their results.

 This is the solution we're working towards: